James-Fate/bacs200-inspire.html/README.md

     <li> Mental toughness: Marcus was able to keep his mind sharp and not let himself give up although he has many life threatening injuries and was near death.</li>
  </ul>

+<p> Marcus Luttrell served in the US Navy for eight years.
+After his time in the Navy and the events that took place in Operation Red Wing, Marcus retired and has become a great public speaker and motivator.</p>